 1. DNA Appliance

+The DNA (“daytime nighttime appliance”) is the best way to treat bruxism in your sleep by correcting the root cause of sleep-disordered breathing.
 Also called “DNA oral appliance”, this FDA-regulated treatment option safely, gradually, and painlessly “stretches” the arches of your teeth, without the use of any artificial pharmaceuticals or invasive procedures.

 This DNA appliance allows more room for your tongue to occupy in the mouth.
 That way, the tongue doesn’t block your airway.
 The tongue blocking your airway space is a major root cause of sleep apnea, which in turn causes sleep bruxism.
+Research shows that the DNA appliance may be an effective treatment for teeth grinding due to sleep apnea.
+My patients also say that the aesthetics of their smiles improve after using the DNA appliance!

 2. Night Guard

+The American Dental Association (ADA) suggests the use of night guards to defend your teeth from damage due to bruxism.
 A night guard is a thin plastic device custom-shaped to fit on your upper or lower teeth.
 This means when you grind at night, you’re grinding against the plastic instead of your teeth, preventing tooth damage.
+A mouthguard may refer to a nightguard in some cases.
+But mouthguards are, more generally speaking, any device that you put in your mouth to prevent grinding.

 If your teeth grinding is due to sleep apnea, night guards can lead to side effects that may worsen symptoms of sleep apnea, since you’re not addressing the root cause.
 I do not recommend the long-term use of night guards for bruxism for this reason.
+Only use night guards as a temporary measure if you know that the root cause of your sleep bruxism is an orthodontic issue, like crooked teeth, and not sleep apnea.

 3. Oral Splint

+An oral (occlusal) splint may help manage symptoms of nighttime grinding.
 This type of mouthguard cushions the teeth, preventing them from grinding at night.
 This can also prevent tooth damage and jaw pain due to teeth grinding.

 You may purchase an oral splint over-the-counter or have one custom-made and custom-fitted to your teeth/jaw.
 Custom oral splints are more expensive because they are properly fitted and last much longer than cheap over-the-counter splints.
+I do not personally recommend oral splints and mouthguards for nighttime teeth clenching.
+This is a classic case of treating the symptoms, not the cause.
+All you’re doing is taking away one of your brain’s abilities to wake you up at night when you’ve stopped breathing.
+Do yourself a favor, and treat the root cause of your sleep bruxism instead.

 4. Other Oral Appliances (MAD, TRD, etc.)